Egil's Saga: Conflict with Eirik Bloodaxe over ale

-Serving England, Thorolf falls in battle
+Mercenary service in England, Thorolf falls in battle

-Egill joined the army of King Æthelstan, and he composed a drápa in praise of the king.
-Egill and Thorolf fought with King Æthelstan in a battle against "Olaf the Red of Scotland".
-Thorolf was killed, and King Æthelstan compensated Egill for Thorolf's loss with two chests full of silver.
+While raiding near Frisia, Egill and Thorolf hear that King Æthelstan of England is in need of warriors.
+The brothers and their men sail to England to join the armies of the English king, are placed in charge of the Scandinavian contingent of Æthelstan's forces.
+The saga here displays contact with English historical tradition, correctly providing Æthelstan's lineage and offering only one of two instances of King Alfred being called 'the Great' outside of English sources.
+The battle that follows the brothers' arrival in England, named Vínheiðr in the text, is widely accepted as being the same as the Battle of Brunanburh, from which Æthelstan emerged victorious in 937.
+The saga identifies the primary antagonist at Vínheiðr as "Olaf the Red of Scotland", who appears to be a conflation of the Æthelstan's historical opponents, Constantine II of Scotland and Olaf Guthfrithson, a Hiberno-Norse Uí Ímair dynast.
+Egill and Thorolf are instrumental in Æthelstan's victory; however, Thorolf is killed on the second day of battle.
+In the aftermath of the conflict, Æthelstan gives Egill two chest of silver in compensation for Thorolf's death, intending that they be passed on to Skallagrim.
+Egill, however, keeps the silver for himself along with an arm-ring that the king passes him at sword-point at the victory feast.
+Egill stays at Æthelstan's court for the winter, during which time he composes a drápa in praise of the king. Æthelstan rewards Egill with yet two more gold arm-rings as well as an expensive cloak that the king himself had worn.
+At Egill's parting, Æthelstan expresses a wish that he would stay permanently in his service, an offer which Egill declines.

 Inheritance case at the Gula-Thing

 Egill married his brother Thorolf's widow, Asgerd.
 Some time later, Asgerd's father Bjorn the Wealthy died in Norway, but she received no inheritance, the entire estate having been claimed by Berg-Onund, married to Gunnhild Bjarnardottir (Asgerd's half-sister).
 Egill wanted to claim half-share for his wife, but the prospect was bleak because Berg-Onund was a favorite of Eirik and his consort Gunnhild.
 The case was argued at the Gulaþing assembly, where Berg-Onund asserted that Asgerd as a slave-woman entitled to no share (due to the circumstance that her mother eloped without her kinsmen's consent).
 Asbjorn countered with witnesses swearing that Asgerd was acknowledged as heiress, but the processing was blocked by Queen Gunnhild who ordered a henchmen to disrupt the assembly.
 Egill made threat against anyone who tried to make use of the disputed farm, and fled by ship.
 Eirik pursued with a fleet, and a skirmish ensued.